| | |

 trial, because of her reckoned standing in Christ, is as fair as that which the world will

+have in its time of trial.
 The world will all be brought to

 a full knowledge of the truth, and each one, as he accepts of its provisions and